endj/Ministry-of-Truth/profile_generator/README.md

 # Generating Profiles

+## Profiles

+Scripts for generating templates ( bunch of traits ) and profiles from templates.

+## Picture ( TODO )

+Generating pictures from a user profile

+## Threads

+Scripts for generating payloads for topics, creating and replying to posts

 ## TODO

 * Move config.json up
 * Add probability distributions to traits
 * Move to new LLM model
 * Find scriptable picture Model

 Two step process: